drocheam/optrace/docs/source/usage/spectrum.rst

    >>> spec.dominant_wavelength()
    584.75088...

-When dominant or complementary are not existent, as for instance magenta can't be described by a single wavelength, the values are set to NaN (not a number).
+When dominant or complementary are not existent (e.g. magenta can't be described by a wavelength), the values are set to NaN (not a number).
-You can find a visual explanation on both dominant and complementary wavelength `on this Wiki page <https://en.wikipedia.org/wiki/Dominant_wavelength>`__.
+You can find a visualization on both dominant and complementary wavelengths `on this Wiki page <https://en.wikipedia.org/wiki/Dominant_wavelength>`__.

-The FWHM (full width at half maximum) can be calculated with:
+The FWHM (full width at half maximum) is calculated usin:

 .. doctest::